Breaking News | Trump insists Biden won election through rigging

-However, Trump reiterated his unsubstantiated claim that Biden stole the election through the rigging.
+U.S. President Donald Trump on Sunday acknowledged that his Democratic opponent, Joe Biden, won the race.

-“He won because the election was rigged,” the president said in a tweet, adding that election observers were denied access to voting counting centres.
+However, Mr Trump reiterated his unsubstantiated claim that Mr Biden stole the election through rigging.

-Also read: Investors, the whole world were looking at Nigeria to resolve power issues 15 years ago – Duru
+“He won because the election was rigged,” the president said in a tweet, adding that election observers were denied access to vote counting centres.

 The News Agency of Nigeria (NAN) reports that his efforts have largely failed, with the courts dismissing his case for lack of merit.